rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 ```
 #IPTABLES=/usr/sbin/iptables

-#  Unless specified, the defaults for OUTPUT is ACCEPT
+#  Unless specified, the default for OUTPUT is ACCEPT
 #  The default for FORWARD and INPUT is DROP
 #
 echo "   clearing any existing rules and setting default policy.."
 iptables -F INPUT